Freeman Clark Griswold

 Freeman Clark Griswold (December 15, 1858 – January 29, 1910) was an American lawyer and politician who served as a member of the Massachusetts House of Representatives.

 Early life

 Griswold was born to Whiting and Fannie L. (Clark) Griswold.
-Griswold was left an orphan in 1874 when his father died.
+He was left an orphan in 1874 when his father died.

 Education

-Griswold attended Williston Seminary graduating in 1877, he then attended Yale University graduating with his A.B. in 1881, he then entered Harvard Law School graduating with his L.L.B. in 1884.
+Griswold attended Williston Seminary graduating in 1877, then attended Yale University graduating with his A.B. in 1881.
+He then entered Harvard Law School, graduating with his L.L.B. in 1884.